Skip to content

 Output Type Source Notes

-sarif-path string computed Absolute path to the SARIF report when --output sarif was selected.
+sarif-file string computed Path to the SARIF report when format: sarif was selected.

 exit-code string propagated CLI exit code Same value documented in CLI exit-code contract.